-We are very excited to announce that we have brought a powerful new feature to the LIT SUITE!
+There is a powerful new feature in the LIT SUITE!
 You can now import video or audio files into TranscriptPad and sync them with their respective transcripts, then create clips and export them for presentation.
 This capability has the obvious use case of creating video clips of video depositions, but can also be used for the editing and playback of 911 calls, surveillance recordings, EUO statements, or other audio recordings, all while showing the scrolling transcript in the form of closed captions.

 Syncing Your Transcript With Video or Audio Files in TranscriptPad